Pavan-1997/K8s_PV_PVC_Storage-Class/README.md

   `Retain`: Data is not deleted, and the PV remains in an "Released" state.

   `Recycle` (deprecated): Data is deleted, but it's not securely wiped.
 This reclaim policy is not recommended.

-Delete: Data is securely deleted, and the PV is made "Available" for reuse.
+  `Delete`: Data is securely deleted, and the PV is made "Available" for reuse.

-Reclaiming the PV: After a PVC is deleted and the PV's data is safely handled according to the reclaim policy, the PV returns to the "Available" state and can be bound to a new PVC.
+- Reclaiming the PV: After a PVC is deleted and the PV's data is safely handled according to the reclaim policy, the PV returns to the "Available" state and can be bound to a new PVC.